-Within this structure, the trope has visual and aural variants; the visual versions can use a old-style free-standing phone booth, a land-line telephone not in a phone booth, or a cell phone.
-The aural version has dial-tone (where the killer hangs up the phone, causing the hero to hear a dial tone) and open-line (where the killer doesn't hang up, and the Hero spends some time yelling "Hello!
-Hello?" before concluding "Something's happened
+Within this structure, the trope has visual and aural variants: the visual versions can use an old-style free-standing phone booth, a land-line telephone not in a phone booth, or a cell phone.
+The aural version has dial-tone, where the killer hangs up the phone, causing the hero to hear a dial tone, and open-line, where the killer doesn't hang up, and the Hero spends some time yelling "Hello!
+Hello?" before concluding "Something's happened."
+Rarely, the killer will get on the phone and give a Bond One-Liner about the murder or to mock the listener.

-- Maes Hughes infamously meets his end in Fullmetal Alchemist while trying to reach Roy Mustang from a pay phone.
+- Maes Hughes infamously meets his end in Fullmetal Alchemist while trying to reach Roy Mustang from a pay phone, since he got caught unlocking the Ancient Conspiracy.

 - A variant (pictured above) happens in the first arc of Higurashi: When They Cry to Keiichi Maebara, who claws out his own throat in a phone booth while under the effects of Oyashiro-sama's curse, trying to contact the police about the Town with a Dark Secret.
 Thanks to his paranoia, his last words to the police - and the audience - indicate someone is coming to kill him, but all the evidence suggests suicide... leaving the existence of the killer in doubt until better answers about Oyashiro-sama come along in later chapters..